 Investment Solutions for a Range of Investor Needs

 Over our history, Millburn's quantitative and process-driven approaches have been applied during a variety of market conditions, including periods of market stress for traditional asset classes.
-Investment solutions utilizing these approaches include long/short systematic managed futures ("CTA") strategies, as well as multi-asset long-biased and long-only strategies, to meet a range of investor needs.
+Investment solutions utilizing these approaches include systematic long/short strategies, as well as multi-asset long-biased and long-only strategies, to meet a range of investor needs.

 Millburn is a pioneer in the development of systematic long/short strategies to trade liquid futures and foreign exchange instruments, and has one of the longest continuously-running track records of any alternative investment manager.*